pshrmn/understanding-rollup/nodes.md

   * if not tree shaking, just render
   * otherwise, using the test value
     * set the test code to the test value
-    * for any hoisted variables, add them to the code
+    * for any hoisted variables, add them to the code if they are `included`
     * if test value is truthy, only render the consequent
     * if test value is falsy, only render the alternate